bentoml/OpenLLM/README.md

 > [examples](https://github.com/bentoml/OpenLLM/tree/main/examples) folder.

 ## 🚀 Deploying to Production

-To deploy your LLMs as a Docker container:
+There are several ways to deploy your LLMs:
+### 🐳 Docker container

 1. **Building a Bento**: With OpenLLM, you can easily build a Bento for a specific model, like `dolly-v2`, using the `build` command.: